tanujnotes/Olauncher/README.md

 ## What's next

-* Ability to rename apps on the home screen
+- [ ] Ability to rename apps on the home screen
-* Increase max no. of apps on homescreen to 8
+- [ ] Increase max no. of apps on homescreen to 8
+- [ ] App search bar at the bottom
+- [ ] Remove some low priority features from settings (suggestions are welcome)

+It's getting too crowded in there.
+This is a "minimal" launcher afterall.

 ## Contact
 Tanuj M. ([@tanujnotes](https://twitter.com/tanujnotes))